mcmunder/react-intro/README.md

 cd presentation
 npm install
 npm start
+cd ..
 ```

 ## Checkout what you need

 For each of the points in the agenda you can checkout a corresponding branch that contains the code discussed.
-For example: `git checkout 04-create-react-app`
+For example: `git checkout 04-create-react-app`.